tacgomes/ivt/README.md

 See `example.spec` for an example and further documentation.

-`validation-tester` will check that the command will fail if the input value does not match the regex, or its lower/higher than the lower/upper limit, or it isn't on the list of string constants.
-The opposit check will also be
-performed: whether the command succeeds if the input value is valid accordingly to the defined variable.
+`ivt` will check that the command will fail if the input value does not match the regex, or its lower/higher than the lower/upper limit, or it isn't on the list of string constants.
+The opposite check will also be performed: whether the command succeeds if the input value is valid accordingly to the defined variable.
 Executing commands with their optional options omitted will also be tested.

 The check for whether the input validation succeed or not based is on the command exit status.
 It's possible that the command failed due some other